 Understanding Preconstruction Planning

-1. The Project Scope
+The Project Scope

-The first planning stages are about creating a vision of the construction process that will lead to the end result.
+The very first planning stages are about creating a vision of the construction process that will lead to the end result.
 This allows the contractors and clients to understand the kind of timeline and resources required for the project.
 It also provides a better understanding of the risks involved, the site planning, and design specifications.

-2. Estimations and Budgeting
+Estimations and Budgeting

-3. Scheduling the Project
+Scheduling the Project

-Preparing a clear schedule in the preconstruction phase is necessary for a streamlined construction operation to follow.
+Making sure that you draw up a clear schedule in the preconstruction phase is necessary for a streamlined construction operation to follow.